CNES/S1Tiling/docs/files.rst

     projected in range plane :math:`\overrightarrow{n}` (plane defined by S, T, and Earth's centre) and :math:`\overrightarrow{TS}`.

-    The values have been orthorectified on the Sentinel-2 tile from a pair of :ref:`LIA maps computed on S1 images <lia-s1-files>`.
+    The values have been computed directly on the Sentinel-2 tile from the S2 tile footprint, and a matching :ref:`precise orbit file (EOF)
+    <downloading_eof>` of the chosen relative orbit.

+:Footprint:        Sentinel-2 MGRS tile.

 :Directory:  :ref:`%(output_lia)/ <paths.lia>` by default